KILLinefficiency/Forge/README.md

 **!conditions** allows a head to be executed only if specified files are present on the system.
 If all of the specified files are not present then the head will just be deleted.

-The **!conditions** JSON object has the name of the heads a it's keys and an array as it's value.
+The **!conditions** JSON object has the name of the heads as it's keys and an array as it's value.
 You can have multiple conditional heads in **!conditions**.
-This array contains the addresses of the strictly existing files required by the head as it's values.
+This array contains the addresses of the strictly existing files required by the head.

-Even if there is only one required file, it has to be written into the array.
+Even if there is only one required file, it has to be written in an array.

 ```json
 {